Why Salesforce's megadeals still matter after earnings

 During this earnings cycle, analysts have been noticing the benefits of an increasingly integrated Salesforce.

-On Wednesday, Raymond James' Brian Peterson wrote that there's "nothing slow about 'Mule'Soft'" as "multi-cloud continues to expand."
+On Wednesday, Raymond James' Brian Peterson wrote that there's "nothing slow about 'MuleSoft'" as "multi-cloud continues to expand."

 And Wedbush's Dan Ives added: "We also believe Benioff & Co. is making major strides around integrating Slack on the back-end into the broader CRM suite. ...
 The pipeline is finally starting to build on this key acquisition."